desmond3th/Python_project/README.md

 # Python_project

+It's a python project, the topic was provided by my subject teacher.

-It's a python project regarding Travelling salesman problem
+# Travelling salesman problem

+TSP is a very famous problem which we have seen.
+The problem is to find the shortest possible route that visits every city exactly once and returns to the starting point.